manojjsm/austerejs/README.md

 ## Code is well-organized.
 ### Node.js and CommonJS

 In Node, you have no choice but to use the CommonJS module standard.
-Keep your files relatively small, containing components that make sense as individual modules.
-Module granularity has no lower limit (as scope decreases, reusability increases in corresponding degree).
+Keep your files small, containing minimal individual modules.

 ```js
 var verb = function () {